 A: The advisory requires visitors to Connecticut from affected states to self-quarantine for a period of 14 days from the time they were last in the affected state.

-If you board a plane in an affected state today, and land in Connecticut today, your 14 days begins today.
+If you board a plane in an affected state or country today, and land in Connecticut today, your 14 days begins today.

 If you are in the state of Connecticut for a period less than 14 days, you should plan to be in self-quarantine throughout your visit.

-If you left an affected state and spent time in non-affected states prior to arriving in Connecticut, you start counting your 14 day period from the time you left the affected state and if only five of those 14 days are spent in Connecticut, you will need to quarantine in Connecticut for those five days.
+If you left an affected state or country and spent time in non-affected states prior to arriving in Connecticut, you start counting your 14-day period from the time you left the affected state and if only five of those 14 days are spent in Connecticut, you will need to quarantine in Connecticut for those five days.

 Q: If I am coming to Connecticut to a hotel or bed and breakfast, can I do the quarantine there?